rethinkdb/rethinkdb-rs/api/javascript/accessing-rql/next.md

 })
 ```

-__Example:__ With `next`, you do not have to retrieve all the results, in which case you
+__Example:__ With next (and hasNext), not all results have to be retrieved from a cursor
-just have to break out of the recursive function.
-For instance, if you want to retrieve
+-- to stop retrieving results, break out of the recursive function.
+For example, this
-elements as long as a function (let's call it `checkRow`) returns `true`:
+recursive function will stop retrieving results when the `checkRow` function returns true:

 ```js
 query.run( conn, function(err, cursor) {